Qianzhuang: Hankou

-In the year 1929, the Hankou qianzhuang guild gained a self-governing board that was professionally managed.
-As a part of the reforms affecting the Hankou qianzhuang guild, the member qianzhuang would elect members that would serve in a standing committee to fulfil duties such as planning events, settling disputes, the clearance of trade, publishing flyers, and welfare for the staff.
-The costs of operating the guild were shares among the qianzhuang which were its members.
-The Hankou qianzhuang guild distributed its daily market flyyer to the regions surrounding the city on regular basis.
-Its issuing volume surpassed 20,000 flyers a day.
-However, this number fell to only 10,000 after the catastrophic flood of 1931 that inundated Hankou and killed more than 30,000 people in two months which also severely affected many of its readership.

-The Hankou qianzhuang guild fully funded an affiliated elementary school and a night school for the staff.
-The employees of the affiliated Hankou qianzhuang could enroll into the guild-maintained night school, while the young relatives of these employees were allowed to go to the affiliated elementary school.

 Between the years 1938 and 1945 the city of Hankou was occupied by the Japanese during the Second Sino-Japanese War (which would later become a theatre of World War II), the Hankou qianzhuang guild managed to continue operating despite the foreign occupation.
-Many local qianzhuang chose to collaborate with the Japanese during the occupation, dozens of these qianzhuang were facing jeopardy following the surrender of Japan in 1945.
+Many local qianzhuang chose to collaborate with the Japanese during the occupation; dozens of these qianzhuang were facing jeopardy following the surrender of Japan in 1945.

 Shanghai

 In the treaty port city of Shanghai the qianzhuang were all members of a two guilds organised by them based on their location in the city.
-The guilds responsible for the Shanghai qianzhuang operated as two geographical bodies parallel to each other, the one for northern Shanghai was called the Bei Huiguan (北會館, "Northern guild hall") and the one for southern Shanghai was called the Nan Gongsuo (南公所, "Southern industry office").
+The guilds responsible for the Shanghai qianzhuang operated as two geographical bodies parallel to each other; the one for northern Shanghai was called the Bei Huiguan (北會館, "Northern guild hall") and the one for southern Shanghai was called the Nan Gongsuo (南公所, "Southern industry office").
 These two guilds handled things like the draft-exchange business practiced among their members separately.
 There was another guild body named the Neiyuan (內園, "inner garden") which coordinated the south–north draft-exchange as a joint agency of both Shanghai qianzhuang guilds.